rritec/powerbi/Notebooks/PBI_01_02_Power Query Editor Shape data using Excel as input.md

 1.In how many ways we can see the list of query applied steps?
    - Query setting pane
    - Advance Editor
+1. In Excel how many kinds of data containers available?
+    - Sheet
+    - Table